(October 1, 2016 - September 30, 2017)

 Individuals with disabilities will be given equal opportunity to register to vote and to vote privately and independently.

-ADAP’s priorities are determined with the assistance of the PADD and PAIMI Advisory Councils and are approved by ADAP’s governing authority, The University of Alabama.
+ADAP’s priorities are determined with the assistance of the PADD and PAIMI Advisory Councils and are approved by ADAP’s governing authority, The University of Alabama, School of Law.
 ADAP’s long-range priorities are planned on a three-year cycle.
-Priorities are reviewed and revised, as needed, every year.
+Objectives are reviewed and revised, as needed, each year.
 The present three-year cycle concludes on September 30, 2019.